Types of Cybersecurity Threats

 Firewall

-A firewall is a virtual 'wall' that works to block or allow traffic – protecting you from unwanted and dangerous attacks, such as malware and identify theft, while ensuring trusted networks are able to pass through.
+A firewall is a virtual 'wall' that works to block or allow traffic – protecting you from unwanted and dangerous attacks, such as malware and identity theft, while ensuring trusted networks are able to pass through.
 The purpose of a firewall is to filter out any potential hackers or attacks that might misuse or corrupt devices for malicious purposes.
 Find out more about what firewalls do, how they work and the different types of firewalls.

 Trojan Horse